lexibank/tlopo/out/vol1/chapter6.md

-Another reconstruction, POc &ast;piri 'twist, wrap around', whose reflexes refer typically to the manufacture of rope or twine (see [Ch.4, §3.2](chapter4.md#s-3-2)), has reflexes in some languages which refer to extracting coconut milk by squeezing it through coconut fibre (MM : Kia piriki 'wring, squeeze coconut milk', NCV: Tamambo viri 'twist, plait, braid; coconut milk '.
+Another reconstruction, POc &ast;piri 'twist, wrap around', whose reflexes refer typically to the manufacture of rope or twine (see [Ch.4, §3.2](chapter4.md#s-3-2)), has reflexes in some languages which refer to extracting coconut milk by squeezing it through coconut fibre (MM: Kia piriki 'wring, squeeze coconut milk', NCV: Tamambo viri 'twist, plait, braid; coconut milk '.
 See also SES: Arosi biri-yi 'squeeze coconut milk through fibre').

 Lichtenberk writes (p.283):